equatorial guinea

 Reports of foiled coup attempts surface periodically in Equatorial Guinea.
 These reports are difficult to confirm.
 Equatorial Guinea has an active opposition-in-exile, although they likely lack the capability to destabilize the country from abroad.

 While terrorism and violent crime are rare, international travelers, NGO and diplomatic staff have periodically been assaulted in both Malabo and Bata.
 Crimes of opportunity and petty crime are common on both Bioko island, where Chevron operates, and the mainland.
 The U.S. State Department strongly warns against taking taxis, which have figured in several recent violent crimes against travelers.
-Requests for bribes may arise in interactions with police and other official guidance.
+Requests for bribes may arise in interactions with police and other officials.

 healthcare infrastructure and disease risks